 Long history of famous Cartier jewelry house

-Born Louis-Francois Cartier in 1819 in France, his family was not welalthy.
+Born Louis-Francois Cartier in 1819 in France, his family was not wealthy.
 His father was engaged in the production of horns for gunpowder, and the boy’s mother was sure that he would follow in the footsteps of his father.
-However, even at an early age, Louis showed a penchant for art.
-Fortunately, parents decided to develop his talent, and Louis Francois went to Paris to study at Adolf Picard’s workshop.
-And when Cartier was 26 years old, he bought a Piccard jewelery workshop.
+However, even at an early age, Louis showed interest in art.
+Fortunately, parents decided to develop his talent, and Louis Francois went to Paris to study at Adolphe Picard’s workshop.
+Noteworthy, in 1847 Louis-François Cartier bought Picard’s workshop.
+Thus, the history of Cartier jewelry began.

 Necklace-bib with gold and precious stones.
-October 1945.
-Long history of famous Cartier jewelry house
+October 1945

 The vast majority of the royal families of Europe had their own accounts in the shops of Cartier.

-Products of jewelers exhibited at the Salon of Paris in 1925, influenced all jewelry production of the 1920s-1930s, contributing to the approval of the Art Deco style.
-“Cartier” took a new style, but adhered to the moderation, style and balance, characteristic of this famous house.
+Exhibited at the Salon of Paris in 1925, Cartier jewelry influenced all jewelry production of the 1920s-1930s, contributing to the approval of the Art Deco style.
 The Cartier art deco style of the 1920s was based, rather, on the strict geometric constructions of the garland style than on the experiments of Cubist artists.
 Also, the Far East, India and Persia influenced the design, choice of subjects, materials and chromatic combinations in Cartier products.
 Original Indian carved beads and Chinese mother of pearl plates with inlay with oriental motifs were in the decorations of the Cartier House.
 Chinese pagodas, chimeras and dragons, Egyptian hieroglyphs, stylized animals and flowers in abundance adorn and products in the European spirit.

 By the end of the 1930s, stylized natural motifs flooded in jewelry art inspired Cartier to create series of exquisite brooches.
 In particular, ladybirds, roses and camellias, as well as his famous clips in the form of an Indian head or a Moor carved from stone and decorated with enamel and diamonds.